 While running a social media campaign for your brand can be an effective marketing strategy, partnering with social media brand ambassadors is even better.
 These individuals are loyal to your brand, and they further increase a brand’s exposure among new, relevant audiences.
 As social media brand ambassadors tell their own authentic stories, they share the story of your brand at the same time.

 This post will cover what a social media ambassador program is and how to use it in your digital marketing strategy.

 What is a social media brand ambassador?

-A social media brand ambassador is someone who loves your brand and who agrees to represent and promote it in the long term on social media.
+A brand ambassador is someone who loves your brand and who agrees to continually promote it.
 They become the face of your brand, and help build trust in your brand among their audience.

 A social media brand ambassador has authority in your niche or among an audience that matches your target audience.
 Within their social posts, they genuinely and repeatedly share how they use your product in real life.
 They also tell and show their audience the benefits of using your products.
 Social media ambassadors don’t need to have a large social media following, provided their following trusts them highly and engages with them frequently.